Donald Trump Desperate To Get Out Of Testifying In New York Lawsuit After Judge’s Order, ‘Politico’ Reports

 “More than 200 years ago our founders sought to escape an oppressive, tyrannical governance in which absolute power vested with a monarch,” Gonzalez wrote in her ruling, posted online by Politico.
 “A fear of the recurrence of tyranny birthed our three-branch government adorned with checks and balances.
 No government official, including the Executive, is above the law.”

-While Trump’s lawyers may ask for a further delay in the case, to put off Trump’s testimony, Politico reported that because the lawsuit has already waive four years to come to trial, chances appear slim that the judge would grant another significant delay — leaving Trump with little option other than an emergency appeal to the U.S. Supreme Court.
+While Trump’s lawyers may ask for a further delay in the case, to put off Trump’s testimony, Politico reported that because the lawsuit has already waited four years to come to trial, chances appear slim that the judge would grant another significant delay — leaving Trump with little option other than an emergency appeal to the U.S. Supreme Court.